Networked-loan: Procedure

-Default Contagion in Networked-loans
+Contagion in Networked-loans

+In the financial realm, networked-loan can trigger unforeseeable chain reactions when risks propagate.
+Each node within the guarantee network, whether a business or an individual, often finds it challenging to survive faced with risks.
+Due to their interconnectivity, nodes in the network will not only be affected by their own conditions, but also affected by other nodes, consequently affecting additional nodes as well.

+Within the financial system, interbank lending via the interbank market creates financial networks that can lead to bankruptcy contagion, thereby sparking financial crises.
+Negative impacts faced by individual enterprises within business conglomerates can spread across the entire group, causing contagion effects.
+Furthermore, lending chains formed by commercial credit between upstream and downstream enterprises can result in cascading bankruptcies.

+Default Contagion

 Default contagion is usually triggered by accidental defaults that introduce risks in Networked-loans.
-Because these are obligatory contracts, default contagion can spread to those who provide the guarantees.
+In the event of a credit default by any of the enterprises in the guarantee network, the risk of default spreads in the direction of propagation along the side of the guarantee relationship to a larger number of associated enterprises in the network.
+As these are obligatory contracts, default contagion can spread to those who provide the guarantees.
 Predicting how a debt default might spread is critical to introducing appropriate response interventions.
 Appropriate guarantee alliances can reduce the risk of default, but significant losses from default contagion can still occur between network companies.
+When more and more firms are engaged, they form complex networks, and a default may spread across the network along the direction of guarantee relationships (contagion risk) and lead to large-scale loan defaults or even systemic financial crises.
 In an economic downturn, default events can multiply as large-scale corporate defaults cause side effects in the network.

 In such cases, the sponsoring network can be estranged from “joint assistance group” as a “breach of contract”.
 A crisis can trigger a domino effect when some firms face operational difficulties.
 Defaults can spread rapidly through the network, disadvantaging a large number of firms.
 It may lead to a systemic crisis.

 At this stage, control and mitigation are imperative.
-Contrary to popular belief, financial crisis enhances the resilience of mutual network while government bailouts degenerates network resilience.
+Contrary to popular belief, financial crisis enhances the resilience of mutual network while government bailouts degenerate network resilience.
 After the elimination or eradication phase, the collateral network may need to be broken up into several smaller networks, with some firms going bankrupt, to reduce the transmission risk.
 However, when the government intervenes during these phases, many bankruptcies would be prevented, thus compromising the resilience of the network.